Elizabeth Machado

 The Project

-Meghan (she/her) represents workers in wage theft cases and advocates for improved labor standards enforcement in North Carolina, targeting industries that exploit immigrant workers and workers of color.
+Meghan (she/her) represented workers in wage theft cases and advocated for improved labor standards enforcement in North Carolina, targeting industries that exploit immigrant workers and workers of color.

 Low-wage workers in Charlotte—the largest city in North Carolina—have inadequate access to employment legal services.
-The Charlotte Center for Legal Advocacy is the largest provider of civil legal services in the Charlotte area, and Meghan’s project is aimed at addressing the underlying reasons for many clients’ financial instability.
-She is working closely with community organizations to identity common forms of wage theft and help low-wage workers recover stolen wages.
+The Charlotte Center for Legal Advocacy is the largest provider of civil legal services in the Charlotte area, and Meghan’s project aimed to address the underlying reasons for many clients’ financial instability.
+She worked closely with community organizations to identity common forms of wage theft and help low-wage workers recover stolen wages.

-Meghan is eager to help workers in her home state push for better working conditions and greater employer accountability for labor abuses.
+Meghan was eager to utilize this project to help workers in her home state push for better working conditions and greater employer accountability for labor abuses.

 • Recovered wages owed to workers in the healthcare and childcare industries